 METRINKO: Oh, yes, they got out and around.
 They were actually quite funny about it.
 The FBI would go out in full force.
 The FBI had swat teams there.
 I should say this first.
-At various times we had between 70 and 80 people there.
-Seventy to 80 let's say, 95% men.
+At various times we had between seventy and eighty people there.
+Seventy to eighty let's say, 95 percent men.
 Too much testosterone.